Ávila Camacho metro station

-Ávila Camacho railway station is the interchange station between SITEUR's Lines 1 and 3 in Guadalajara, Mexico.
+Ávila Camacho railway station is the interchange station between SITEUR's Lines 1 and 3 in Guadalajara, Jalisco.

 The logo is a stylization of the presidential sash used by President Manuel Ávila Camacho during his six-year term 1940–1946; and takes its name from the homonymous avenue with which the underground section of line 1 crosses.

 The station provides service to the San Miguel de Mezquitán, La Normal and Observatorio neighborhoods.
 Additionally, it is a strategic connection point in the city since it links with various bus routes in the city, which serve the municipalities of Zapopan and Guadalajara.